rsinghhtx/Sanicreadme/readme.md

 ***

 #### Rose
-Making a live streaming voting app that a
+Making a live streaming voting app that connects individuals so we can unite in having fun.

 #### Bud
 We would like to continue building out further gamification for the App, adding different modes and mini games as time goes on.